pipelinelabo/datalaiq-wiki/ingesters/pubsub.md

 # GCP PubSub Ingester

-Gravwell provides an ingester capable of fetching entries from Google Compute Platform's [PubSub stream](https://cloud.google.com/pubsub/) service.
+DatalaiQ provides an ingester capable of fetching entries from Google Compute Platform's [PubSub stream](https://cloud.google.com/pubsub/) service.
 The ingester can process multiple PubSub streams within a single GCP project.
 The process of setting up a PubSub stream is outside the scope of this document, but in order to configure the PubSub ingester for an existing stream you will need:

 * The Google Project ID
 * A file containing GCP service account credentials (see the [Creating a service account](https://cloud.google.comauthentication/getting-started) documentation)
 * The name of a PubSub topic

-Once the stream is configured, each record in the PubSub stream topic will be stored as a single entry in Gravwell.
+Once the stream is configured, each record in the PubSub stream topic will be stored as a single entry in DatalaiQ.

 ## Basic Configuration

 The PubSub ingester uses the unified global configuration block described in the [ingester section](#!ingesters/ingesters.md#Global_Configuration_Parameters).
-Like most other Gravwell ingesters, PubSub supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.
+Like most other DatalaiQ ingesters, PubSub supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.

 ## PubSub Examples